 Ethiopian Airlines Turkish Airlines Olympic Airways Gabon Airlines Swissair Hewa Bora Airways Virgin Atlantic Airways

 InterAir Interlink Airlines Kenya Airways LAM Mozambique Airlinws South African Airways TAAG Angolan Airlines

 Connections to South America are possible on SAA and Malaysia Airlines, and to India on SAA.

 There are also limited means of getting to South Africa by sea.
-A number of cruise itineraries include Durban or Cape Town on their routes, while Safmarine’s cargo ships, which sail between the UK and South African ports over a 2-week duration, include offer a few passenger cabins.
-There is also the well-known RMS St Helena which travel from the UK to Cape Town calling at the islands of Tenerife, St Helena and Ascension, as well as Walvis Bay in Namibia.
+A number of cruise itineraries include Durban or Cape Town on their routes, while Safmarine’s cargo ships, which sail between the UK and South African ports over a 2-week duration, offering a few passenger cabins.
+There is also the well-known RMS St Helena which travels from the UK to Cape Town calling at the islands of Tenerife, St Helena, and Ascension, as well as Walvis Bay in Namibia.